RobinFassinaMoschiniForks/adversary_emulation_library/carbanak/README.md

 # Carbanak Adversary Emulation

-This adversary emulation plan is derived from the original [Carbanak](https://attack.mitre.org/groups/G0008/) content developed and used in the [2020 ATT&CK Evaluations](https://attackevals.mitre-engenuity.org/carbanak-fin7/).
-It's format has been updated in collaboration with the [Center for Threat-Informed Defense](https://mitre-engenuity.org/center-for-threat-informed-defense/) to consolidate MITRE Engenuity emulation resources under a single [Adversary Emulation Library](https://github.com/center-for-threat-informed-defense/adversary_emulation_library), and further standardize plan formats.
+This adversary emulation plan is derived from the original [Carbanak](https://attack.mitre.org/groups/G0008/) content developed and used in the [2020 ATT&CK Evaluations](https://attackevals.mitre.org/carbanak-fin7/).
+It's format has been updated in collaboration with the [Center for Threat-Informed Defense](https://ctid.mitre.org/) to consolidate The MITRE Corporation emulation resources under a single [Adversary Emulation Library](https://github.com/center-for-threat-informed-defense/adversary_emulation_library), and further standardize plan formats.
 This emulation plan has not been tested with CALDERA's Emu plugin and interoperability is not guaranteed.

 **Carbanak** is a threat group that has been found to target banks.
 It also refers to malware of the same name (Carbanak).
 It is sometimes referred to as FIN7, but these appear to be two groups using the same Carbanak malware and are therefore tracked separately.<sup>[1](https://www.fireeye.com/blog/threat-research/2017/03/fin7_spear_phishing.html) [2](https://www.fireeye.com/blog/threat-research/2017/04/fin7-phishing-lnk.html) [3](https://www.fireeye.com/blog/threat-research/2017/06/behind-the-carbanak-backdoor.html) [4](https://www.fireeye.com/blog/threat-research/2018/08/fin7-pursuing-an-enigmatic-and-evasive-global-criminal-operation.html) </sup>